Gustavo A. Mejia, LMHC

 Gustavo earned his Bachelor of Arts degree in Philosophy from St. John Vianney College Seminary and his Master's in Psychology from Albizu University.

 Gustavo currently works as a mental health counselor in more than 11 schools, helping at-risk youth with behavioral problems, addictions, and different diagnoses through Chrysalis Health in South Florida.
 He has been a youth minister for seven years at St. Joseph Catholic Church in Miami Beach, Fl and currently works with the broadcast channel Maria Vision delivering the message of the Theology of the Body in the program En el Principio no era asi.
 (In the beginning, it was not like this) to various countries in Latin America.
 He has done programs with EWTN, Radio Paz, and other Catholic stations as well.

 He has acquired various youth training certifications, psychological therapy methods, and formation in Theology of the Body.
 He is in the Theology of the Body certification program with the Theology of the Body Institute in Philadelphia and is part of the Professional development board of Albizu university as part of the Integrated Care for Healthier Communities Project.
 He is a professor of the Theology of the Body in SEPI (South Eastern Pastoral Institute) and founder of the OneBodySpiritMind project, an evangelization project dedicated to spreading the teachings of Saint John Paul II’s Theology of the Body to Hispanic communities around the world.
 Through the One Body Spirit Mind Project, he visits different diocese in the southeast of the country to help train and evangelize in the spreading of the great message of the Theology of the body to Spanish Speakers.

-Gustavo's great addition to the team will be mainly focused on training, workshops, and formation, and some mental health counseling.
+Gustavo's great addition to the team will be mainly focused on training, workshops, formation, and mental health counseling.